Josef Groll: Brewing the first pilsner

-The burghers of Pilsen not only built a new brewery, but also hired Josef Groll, a Bavarian brewer with lager-brewing experience.
-Josef Groll's father owned a brewery in Vilshofen in Lower Bavaria and had long experimented with new recipes for bottom-fermented beer.
+The burghers of Plzeň not only built a new brewery, but also hired Josef Groll, a Bavarian brewer with lager-brewing experience.
+Josef Groll's father owned a brewery in Vilshofen an der Donau in Lower Bavaria and had long experimented with new recipes for bottom-fermented beer.
 On 5 October 1842, Groll brewed the first batch of Urquell beer.
-The use of soft Pilsen water, barley malt prepared in indirectly heated English-style kiln and Saaz hops, resulted in golden color and herbal, floral taste.
+The use of soft Plzeň water, barley malt prepared in an indirectly heated English-style kiln and Saaz hops, resulted in golden color and herbal, floral taste.
 The new beer was first served on 11 November 1842 and was very well received by the local populace.
 The demand for the Pilsner beer grew strongly.
 Soon the brewery expanded and started to export to many countries.

 Josef Groll's contract with the brewery ended on 30 April 1845.
-Groll returned to Vilshofen and later inherited his father's brewery.
+Groll returned to Vilshofen an der Donau and later inherited his father's brewery.

 Death

-Josef Groll died on 22 November 1887, aged 74, of a heart attack in the house of his daughter Kathi Hutter in Vilshofen.
+Josef Groll died on 22 November 1887, aged 74, of a heart attack in the house of his daughter Kathi Hutter in Vilshofen an der Donau.

 Brewery

 The Groll brewery no longer exists.
-Parts of the brewery, however, were acquired by Wolferstetter, another brewery located in Vilshofen.
+Parts of the brewery, however, were acquired by Wolferstetter, another brewery located in Vilshofen an der Donau.
 Wolferstetter still produces a Josef Groll Pils.